ideacreation/react-native-barcodescanner/README.md

-# react-native-barcodescanner
+# react-native-barcodescanner - not maintained anymore - use react-native-camera

+Version 0.4.0 of [react-native-camera](https://github.com/lwansbrough/react-native-camera) includes barcode scanning for android as well.
+I recommend using it for barcode and QR scanning as you can use the same library both for iOS and android and the implementation is more robust than this one.

+## Old README

 A barcode scanner component for react native android.
 The library uses https://github.com/zxing/zxing to decode the barcodes.
-For iOS you can use https://github.com/lwansbrough/react-native-camera.

 ### React Native dependencies